Once upon a time, I thought it was hokey to speak morning affirmations to me, the homeschool mama.

 My greatest joys are in the walls of my home.
 I find pleasure in the little things.
 And I smile and laugh freely.

-I see each of my children as unique and one of a kind.
-I see within them their fullest potential.
+Each of my children is unique and one of a kind and I see within them their fullest potential.

 People often ask…